 - Representing public entities in election disputes.

-Ms. Stricker served as a Deputy City Attorney and member of the Government Team in the San Francisco City Attorney’s Office where she was general counsel for the San Francisco’s Rent Board, Health Services System and Assessment Appeals Board.
+Prior to joining Renne Sloan Holtzman Sakai, Ms. Stricker served as a Deputy City Attorney and member of the Government Team in the San Francisco City Attorney’s Office where she was general counsel for San Francisco’s Rent Board, Health Services System and Assessment Appeals Board.
 She also advised San Francisco’s Mayor’s Office, Board of Supervisors, Human Rights Commission, Department of Human Resources, Police Department, Department of Recreation and Parks, Department of Public Works, Public Utilities Commission, Airport Commission, Civil Service Commission, Port Commission and Municipal Transportation Authority.

 Before joining the San Francisco City Attorney’s Office, Ms. Stricker served as a litigation associate with Brobeck, Phleger & Harrison LLP.
 There, Ms. Stricker represented local government entities and private sector clients in a wide range of litigation in federal and state courts.
 Ms. Stricker was among a team of lawyers representing public entities statewide as creditors in the Orange County bankruptcy proceedings.